jbattermann/Nancy.Serialization.CapnProto/README.md

 Nancy.Serialization.CapnProto
 =============================

-Nancy (De-)Serializer for the Cap'n Proto data format
+While the name 'Nancy.*Serialization*.CapnProto' is somewhat misleading (see [Cap'n Proto](http://kentonv.github.io/capnproto/)), this is.. or will be.. a Nancy (De-)Serializer for the [Cap'n Proto](http://kentonv.github.io/capnproto/) data format.